 Biomedical engineering is one of the most important growth areas in the engineering sector in the first half of the twenty-first century.
 Internationally, the rise in demand for biomedical engineers is, and will remain, greater than in any other engineering discipline.

 Our course will suit you if you want to gain the skill-set and experience required to embark on a future career within clinical engineering, the medical industry or healthcare science and research.
 You will benefit from a thorough taught knowledge base, covering areas such as biomaterials, biomechanics, movement analysis, human biology, instrumentation, micro-engineering, physiological measurement, medical implants, rehabilitation engineering and safety.

 You will benefit from a thorough taught knowledge base, covering areas such as biomaterials, biomechanics, gait analysis, human biology, instrumentation, micro engineering, physiological measurement, professional topics, rehabilitation engineering and safety.

 On this MSc there are four semester 1 modules which are taught over ten weeks.
-In semester 2, you will undertake another four modules, each taught intensively over two weeks, and complete a Research Project.
-Students studying on a part-time basis take two modules per semester over the two years, and complete their Research Project in the final semester.
+In semester 2, you will undertake another four modules, each taught intensively over two weeks.
+You will also complete a Research Project which spans over the two semesters and the summer period.
+If you are studying on a part-time basis, you will take two modules per semester over the two years, and complete your Research Project in the second year.